-20. Emphasizes that the need for cooperation with the Court on the enforcement of sentences is likely to increase in the coming years as more cases proceed toward conclusion, recalls the principle enshrined in the Rome Statute that States Parties should share the responsibility for enforcing sentences of imprisonment, in accordance with principles of equitable distribution, and calls upon States Parties to actively consider the conclusion of agreements with the Court to this end;
+19. Emphasizes that the need for cooperation with the Court on the enforcement of sentences is likely to increase in the coming years as more cases proceed toward conclusion, recalls the principle enshrined in the Rome Statute that States Parties should share the responsibility for enforcing sentences of imprisonment, in accordance with principles of equitable distribution, and calls upon States Parties to actively consider the conclusion of agreements with the Court to this end;

-21. Commends and further encourages the work of the Court on framework agreements or arrangements, or any other means in areas such as interim release, final release - also in cases of acquittal - and sentence enforcement which may be essential to ensuring the rights of suspects and accused persons, in accordance with Rome Statute and guaranteeing the rights of convicted persons and urges all States Parties to consider strengthening cooperation in these areas;
+20. Commends and further encourages the work of the Court on framework agreements or arrangements, or any other means in areas such as interim release, final release - also in cases of acquittal - and sentence enforcement which may be essential to ensuring the rights of suspects and accused persons, in accordance with the Rome Statute and guaranteeing the rights of convicted persons and urges all States Parties to consider strengthening cooperation in these areas;

-22. Recalls the conclusion in 2014 of the first voluntary agreement between the Court and a State Party on interim release and requests the Bureau, through its Working Groups, to continue the discussions on voluntary framework agreements or arrangements, and to report thereon to the Assembly at its sixteenth session;
+21. Requests the Bureau, through its Working Groups, to continue the discussions on voluntary framework agreements or arrangements, and to report thereon to the Assembly at its eighteenth session;

-23. Welcomes the increased cooperation between the Court and the United Nations, and other international and regional organizations, and other inter-governmental institutions;
+22. Welcomes the increased cooperation between the Court and the United Nations, and other international and regional organizations, and other inter-governmental institutions;

-24. Recognizes the importance of ensuring a safe environment for strengthening and fostering cooperation between civil society and the Court and of taking all necessary action to address threats and intimidation directed at civil society organizations;
+23. Recognizes the importance of ensuring a safe environment for strengthening and fostering cooperation between civil society and the Court and of taking all necessary action to address threats and intimidation directed at civil society organizations;

-25. Emphasizes the importance of States Parties enhancing and mainstreaming diplomatic, political and other forms of support for, as well as promoting greater awareness and understanding of the activities of the Court at the international level, and encourages States Parties to use their capacity as members of international and regional organizations to that end;
+24. Emphasizes the importance of States Parties enhancing and mainstreaming diplomatic, political and other forms of support for, as well as promoting greater awareness and understanding of the activities of the Court at the international level, and encourages States Parties to use their capacity as members of international and regional organizations to that end;

-26. Urges States Parties to explore possibilities for facilitating further cooperation and communication between the Court and international and regional organizations, including by securing adequate and clear mandates when the United Nations Security Council refers situations to the Court, ensuring diplomatic and financial support; cooperation by all United Nations Member States and follow-up of such referrals, as well as taking into account the Court's mandate in the context of other areas of work of the Security Council, including the drafting of Security Council resolutions on sanctions and relevant thematic debates and resolutions;
+25. Urges States Parties to explore possibilities for facilitating further cooperation and communication between the Court and international and regional organizations, including by securing adequate and clear mandates when the United Nations Security Council refers situations to the Court, ensuring diplomatic and financial support; cooperation by all United Nations Member States and follow-up of such referrals, as well as taking into account the Court's mandate in the context of other areas of work of the Security Council, including the drafting of Security Council resolutions on sanctions and relevant thematic debates and resolutions;